 How To Update And Delete WordPress Plugins

 Learn how to update and delete WordPress plugins inside your WordPress dashboard…

-Upgrading And Deleting Plugins In The DashboardIn a separate post, we provide an overview of what WordPress plugins are all about and how you can use these to add new features or functionality to your site with no technical knowledge required.
+Updating And Deleting WordPress Plugins Safely In The DashboardIn another blog post, we provide a detailed explanation of what plugins are all about and how you can use plugins to easily expand your blog’s functionality.

+How To Update And Delete WordPress Plugins